astre471/astre471.github.io/_pages/index.md

 ## Launch: Go / No Go Status

-### September 16 Launch: POSTPONED
+### September 23 Launch: GO!

-The Sep 16 launch is POSTPONED due to windy conditions.
-We'll try again on September 23!
+The Sep 23 launch is GO FOR LAUNCH!
+See you on the field!

 ## Launches - 2023